SYNOPSIS

 Selects the cipher to use for encrypting the data transfers.
 This option is directly passed to secsh.

 Connect directly to a local sftp server (rather than via secsh).
+A command and arguments may be specified, for example /path/sftp-server -el debug3.
 This option may be useful in debugging the client and server.

 -F ssh_config-